leanghoun/leanghoun.github.io/docs/collections/blasters/lynx.md

 *Test Fitment with Turnaround*
 {: .fs-2 .text-grey-dk-000 }

+The o-ring nut controls how squished the o-ring is.
+You want it squished enough to get a good seal with the turnaround, but not so much that it's hard to insert.

 ![Test Fitment with Turnaround](../../../../assets/images/lynx-04-plunger-4.jpg) *Test Fitment with Turnaround*
 {: .fs-2 .text-grey-dk-000 }